 - be an Australian resident for tax purposes

-According to the ATO website, from the 2009/2010 income year, a person’s ‘net income from working’ includes:
+According to the ATO website, a person’s ‘net income from working’ includes:

 - salary or wages